denbuzze/denbuzze.github.com/_posts/2011-01-02-hacking-around-with-userscripts.markdown

 #### [Ted.com Alternative Video Player](http://userscripts.org/scripts/show/93984)

 When looking at talks on [ted.com](http://www.ted.com/), the default flash player always annoyed me.
-The full screen button didn’t work and seeking through the video was buggy.
+The full screen button didn't work and seeking through the video was buggy.
 Apart from that, when you go full screen, you still had the flash player controls on the top and bottom of the screen.
 As an alternative, I wanted to use the open-source [JW Player](http://www.longtailvideo.com/).

 #### [mflow Keyboard Shortcuts](http://userscripts.org/scripts/show/93041)